Divide-By-0/ideas-for-projects-people-would-use/README.md

 I wasn't always pro-open source.
 I thought, aren't you giving up your technical moat by open sourcing?
 But the financial upside to closed source compared to open source is very little, and the developer friendliness of open source is high enough that if there's any shot for the app to get big, that's the best shot.
 If someone publishes a competing app without your consent, expose them on Twitter (you can partner with them which is win-win, or report them to the app store which in a sense is lose-lose but an option).
 Companies recruit through open source too, so if you're a student, it's a great way to show off your skills.

 I promise none of these will be a billion dollar app (or frankly even a thousand dollar app), and is just an early step in a long list of many future great things you will do.
-I highly recommend you invest in maximum social capital right now, and convert it to technical capital later.
+I highly recommend you invest in maximum social capital right now (i.e. a cool Twitter post about your project, developers seeing and forking your code), and convert it to technical capital later.
 If you have a desire for monetizable projects, I'm happy to send over more ideas for those!
 Open source is also a great way to make sure you structure your repository well, especially secret management.

 Ads bring in surprisingly low revenue -- I hope that the bounty makes it worth your time; for most of these apps, the amount you expect to make off of ads will probably be less than the bounty amount I pay you upfront.
 Overall, I strongly advise against closed source and ads -- not just because of me, but for the success of the app, and for you to have the satisfaction of creating software used by the maximum number of people :)